deruikong/PyinstallerGUI/README.txt

-I'll be very appreciate if you make the program by Python3,wxPython-Phoenix!
+I'll be very appreciated if you make the program by Python3,wxPython-Phoenix!

 ---------------